rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 *(multiple choice starting from "Strongly Disagree" to "Strongly Agree")*

 - My manager treats everyone equally and has no favorites.
-- I feel comfortable based on my gender, race or sexual orientation.
+- I feel comfortable based on my religion, race, ethnicity, national origin, disability, sex, sexual orientation, gender expression or gender identity.
 - As a team, we are committed to diversity.
 - As a team, we celebrate diversity and take pride in it.
 - My manager respects me as a human.